This Grilled Steak Gorgonzola Flatbread is a lighter dish made with gorgonzola cheese and fresh veggies that's ready in just 30 minutes!

 Storing and reheating

-If you have any slices of your flatbread leftover, you can store them in the fridge for up to 3 days in an airtight storage container.
+If you have any leftover slices of flatbread, you can store them in the fridge for up to 3 days in an airtight storage container.

-The best way to reheat them is by placing them on a baking sheet and heating in the oven at 350°F until they are warm again.
+The best way to reheat them is by placing them on a baking sheet and heating them in the oven at 350°F until warmed.
 This will ensure that the crust remains crisp and the toppings are heated.
-You can reheat them in a microwave for 2-3 minutes, but the crust will likely be soggy.
+You can also reheat the flatbread slices in the microwave for 2-3 minutes, but the crust will likely be soggy.

 Freezing this dish

-Once you've placed your flatbread in the freezer it will last for up to two months, making it an easy make-ahead dinner idea!
-Imagine all the money you'll save on last minute pizza delivery orders when you have a delicious flatbread ready for you in the freezer.
+Flatbread will last in the freezer for up to two months, making it an easy make-ahead dinner idea!
+Imagine all the money you'll save on last-minute pizza delivery orders when you have a delicious flatbread ready for you in the freezer.
 If you plan on freezing the flatbread, make sure to wrap it in plastic wrap or in a freezer bag (toppings side up) and store it in the freezer.

 When you're ready to enjoy your dish, remove the plastic wrap and pop the flatbread into the oven directly from the freezer.
 Keep your flatbread in the oven 15-20 minutes.
-Once it's been cooked, add the arugula ad cheese to the flatbread and enjoy!
+Once it's cooked, add the arugula and cheese and enjoy!

 Meal prep tools